 By Kim Stephenson

-(Kim Stephenson CPsychol, ACII, DipPFS is an unique combination of chartered occupational psychologist and qualified financial advisor, working in the UK.
+(Business Psychology consultant and financial advisor Kim Stephenson, CPsychol, ACII, DipPFS is a unique combination of chartered occupational psychologist and qualified financial advisor, working in the UK.
 Kim, author of the finance book Taming the Pound (to be published in 2011), has just launched the financial psychology website of the same name, Tamingthepound.com.
-He contributes regularly to media on psychological issues surrounding money, and has been featured in The Guardian, Citywire, BBC radio and Sense, the Royal Bank of Scotland customer magazine. )
+He contributes regularly to media on psychological issues surrounding money, and has been featured in The Guardian, Citywire, BBC radio and Sense, the Royal Bank of Scotland customer magazine.)